-Arrowroot contains helthy levels of the B-complex group of vitamins such as niacin, thiamin, pyridoxine, pantothenic acid, and riboflavin.
+Arrowroot contains healthy levels of the B-complex group of vitamins such as niacin, thiamin, pyridoxine, pantothenic acid, and riboflavin.
 Many of these vitamins take part as substrates for enzymes in carbohydrate, protein, and fat metabolism in the body.

 Further, it contains moderate levels of some essential minerals like copper, iron, manganese, phosphorous, magnesium, and zinc.
 Besides, it is an excellent source of potassium (454 mg per 100g or 10% of RDA).
 Potassium is an important component of cells and body fluids that help regulate heart rate and blood pressure.